meganelisabethfinch/StructureFromMotion/README.md

 # :japanese_castle: Structure From Motion

-❗**Disclaimer:** midpoint triangulation and Zhang bundle adjustment are still a work in progress.
+❗**Disclaimer:** Zhang bundle adjustment is still a work in progress.
 Don't expect these methods to work yet!

 ## :keyboard: Command Line Interface
 ### Mandatory Arguments